 cache timeout inactive 15

-Associating the Monitor to Interface for NetFlow accounting:
+Associating the monitor to an interface for NetFlow accounting

 The flow monitor has to attached to every physical or logical interfaces to capture the traffic and export NetFlow packets.